lingtalfi/SokoForm/README.md

 - SokoInRangeValidationRule: check that the control was posted and its value is in the range defined by $min and $max with step=$step (step defaults to 1)
 - SokoContainsBetweenXAndYDigitsValidationRule: check that the control was posted and its value contains between $min and $max digits (can be used in phone numbers validation for instance)
 - SokoIsCheckedValidationRule: alias for SokoMandatoryValidationRule (useful for single checkboxes)
+- SokoDateValidationRule: check that the control was posted and its value matches the $dateFormat